 - How the training relates to the applicant’s major field of study; and

 - Explanation as to how the training is an integral part of the academic program of the student.
-The academic adviser, by signing the form, recommends the Academic Training.
+The academic advisor, by signing the form, recommends the Academic Training.

-- Deliver the application form and employer’s offer letter to the ISS for processing by your J-1 adviser.
+- Deliver the application form and employer’s offer letter to the ISS for processing by your J-1 advisor.

 - The J-1 ARO evaluates the AT application and decide whether it is warranted and appropriate, and considers the duration and time limitations applicable.
 The J-1 Responsible Officer issues a letter of authorization and reports the employment in SEVIS.
 No single authorization can exceed 18 months.
 Doctoral students may receive extensions (new application and authorization is required) up to a total of 36 months.

 The employer will need your Social Security Number (SSN) to put you on payroll.
 If you don’t already have the SSN, read about how to obtain a a Social Security Number.

 The I-9 form documents an employee’s identity and authorization to work in the US.
 J-1 students would typically present his/her unexpired passport, I-94 card, unexpired Form DS 2019, and written authorization letter.
 Form I-9 must be updated any time there is a change of employers or renewal of an authorization for AT.